Jennifer03333333332/Soft-Rendering-Toolsets/Assignments/Scotty3D/docs/meshedit/linear.md

 2. Generate a list of polygons for the new mesh, as a list of indices into the new vertex list (a la "polygon soup").
 3. Using these two lists, rebuild the halfedge connectivity from scratch.

-Given these lists, `Halfedge_Mesh::from_poly` will take care of allocating halfedges, setting up `next` and `twin` pointers, etc., based on the list of polygons generated in step 2---this routine is already implemented in the Scotty3D skeleton code.
+Given these lists, `Halfedge_Mesh::from_poly` will take care of allocating halfedges, setting up `next` and `twin` pointers, etc., based on the list of polygons generated in step $$2$$---this routine is already implemented in the Scotty3D skeleton code.

-Both linear and Catmull-Clark subdivision schemes will handle general _n_-gons (i.e., polygons with _n_ sides) rather than, say, quads only or triangles only.
-Each _n_-gon (including but not limited to quadrilaterals) will be split into _n_ quadrilaterals according to the following template:
+Both linear and Catmull-Clark subdivision schemes will handle general $$n$$-gons (i.e., polygons with $$n$$ sides) rather than, say, quads only or triangles only.
+Each $$n$$-gon (including but not limited to quadrilaterals) will be split into $$n$$ quadrilaterals according to the following template:

 <center><img src="subdivide_quad.png" style="height:220px"></center>